mhamas/apify-demo-pycon-vilnius-2025/README.md

         })
 ```

 Let's rebuild and restart the Actor in the Console.
-When you head to the "Output tab", you should see table with the speakers for Python day!
+When you head to the "Output tab", you should see a table with the speakers for Python day!

 ![Speakers table](images/4e_speakers_table.png)

 ### 4.5 Trying out for all 3 days
-Head to "Input" section of your Actor, and add also URLs for Data day (https://pycon.lt/day/data) and AI day (https://pycon.lt/day/ai).
+Head to the "Input" section of your Actor, and add URLs for Data day (https://pycon.lt/day/data) and AI day (https://pycon.lt/day/ai).

 ![All three days](images/4f_trying_all_three_days.png)